I am a Prager Assistant Professor in the Division of Applied Mathematics at Brown University.

 Some topics I'm interested in are high-dimensional probability, concentration of measure, random walks on graphs and groups, notions of discrete curvature, and metric embeddings.

-Before Princeton, I was an undergraduate student at Brown University and worked with Kavita Ramanan on interacting particle systems and random walks on graphs.
+Before Princeton, I was an undergraduate student at Brown University and worked with

-Email: magordin [at] princeton [dot] edu
+Email: miriam_gordin [at] brown [dot] edu